samuelfneumann/Vim/README.md

 [JuliaFormatter](https://github.com/kdheepak/JuliaFormatter.vim) is used to format `Julia` code, since the [Julia-Vim](https://github.com/JuliaEditorSupport/julia-vim/tree/master/keymap) plugin formats it in a very strange way.
+The plugin does not follow the Blue style but instead adds some extra spacing for function arguments and the closing `)` when function arguments are placed on sequential lines.
-The JuliaFormatter plugin has a lot of functionality for formatting `Julia` code according to different style guides.
+The JuliaFormatter plugin has a lot of functionality for formatting `Julia` code according to different style guides, and it conforms to the Blue style guide as well.
-The formatting of this plugin is remapped to `gg=G` to format the entire file and `=` to format a selection, and `==` to format a line, as is the usual case in vim.
+The formatting of this plugin is remapped to `=G` to format from the cursor to the end of the file and `=` to format a selection, and `==` to format a line, as is the usual case in vim.

+This plugin has a few quirks.
+Because it's calling some `Julia` code under-the-hood and it's not working just with vim scripts, it is slower than running the built-in vim formatter.
+Additionally, when formatting a selection or a single line, none of the surrounding context is taken into account.

 To install this plugin:
 ```bash